 “We met your two moms.
-They seem very nice, and the boys love their food.
+They seem very nice.
+The boys love their food.
 What’s a dump cake.”

-‘You mix up batter and throw in everything sweet to fill up the pan and cook at 400 until the cake bounces back.”
+‘You mix up batter and throw in everything sweet to fill up the pan.
+Cook at 400 until the cake bounces back.”

 “You’re a very sensible boy.
 I admire that.”
-Dad praised him without thinking how it made me feel..
+Dad praises him without thinking how it makes me feel..

 “Well, my MiMa taught me all about women’s chores.
 My PiPa is good with cars and mechanics.
 I guess I’m ready for the Apocalypse.”